startino/futino/apps/wonderlee/src/routes/legal/privacy/+page.md

 ## **9. Contact Us**

-For additional inquiries about this Privacy Notice, please send us an email at Sales@wonderlee.hk.
+For additional inquiries about this Privacy Notice, please send us an email at [contact@wonderlee.com](mailto:contact@wonderlee.com).